[This post was updated January 2023]

 Second, you may well notice that your social media profiles don’t send much traffic.
 At all.
 In fact, Google with their Organic Search provides WAY more traffic than Facebook or Twitter for every tourism business I have ever interacted with.

 This doesn’t mean that you should dump your social media campaigns, as they can be a great way to stay front-of-mind for potential returning visitors.
-It does, however, mean that you should really be weighing just how much time is worth spending on clever Instagram pictures.
+It is just a reminder to consider all the different avenues that traffic takes.

-TripAdvisor will show up in your Social Media referrals.
+TripAdvisor will show up in your Social Media referrals as well.

 BEHAVIOR – WHAT ARE YOUR VISITORS DOING?